Aventura (band): We Broke the Rules, Anthony becoming Romeo, and the expansion of bachata (2001–2003)

 Around this time, Anthony decided to go under the name Romeo Santos.
 He created an alter ego to be a more romantic character on stage to help him with his shyness.
 He came up with the name Romeo because of the song "Todavía Me Amas" in which he mentions Romeo and Juliet.
 This was also due to the fact there is another bachata artist by the name Antony Santos, who was the man that inspired him to become a bachata singer.
 Romeo would refer to himself as Anthony Santos from Aventura to be specific.
-Even though both singers had their names spelled different, it was still pronounced the same way.
+Even though both singers had their names spelled differently, it was still pronounced the same way.
 This led the group and the record label to make the decision to have Anthony go under the name he is known today, Romeo Santos.

 On July 2, 2002, they would release their second album under the Aventura name title We Broke the Rules.
 It peaked at number 5 on the Billboard Tropical Albums chart.
 It also peaked at number 1 in the French and Italian albums charts.
 The album would feature Judy Santos and Puerto Rican-American singer Toby Love, who worked for them as a back up vocalist until he left in 2005 to pursue a solo career.
-His voice was used for the songs "I Believe" and "Gone", a cover of an NSYNC song.
+His voice was used for the songs "I Believe" and "Gone", a cover of the NSYNC song.
 In the same year, they would release their first live album titled En Vivo.
 It was based on their 2002 show at the United Palace in New York City.
 It was re-released in Europe on August 30, 2004, and renamed Unplugged.
 On January 11, 2011, it was released to the world under the title Live!
 2002.
-In 2003, they released their first concert film, Aventura In Concert: Sold Out At The United Palace.
+In 2003, they released their first concert film, Aventura in Concert: Sold Out at the United Palace.